RISC-V-KernelCI-Mentorship/riscv-lab/README.md

 This project includes a containarized solution for polling builds from KernelCI.
 After getting the builds the software calls a series of tests runners, which can later submit results to [KCIDB](https://github.com/kernelci/kcidb) using [submit_results.py](riscvlab/submit_results.py).
+Please note that if you want to submit results to KCIDB you'll need a token, which must be requested to the KernelCI team.

 We make available a [docker-compose.yml](docker-compose.yml) file to make running the project simpler.
 This file depends on two environment variables:

 1. `SECRETS_LOC`: Defines the location of a json file containing all secrets used by the runners.
 2. `GITHUB_APP_CERT`: Location of the private key of the GitHub App used to run runners on this repo.

-You coul run the project using the following command:
+You could run the project using the following command:

 ```shell
 SECRETS_LOC=secrets.json GITHUB_APP_CERT=github.pem docker compose up